Detect objects in uploaded images

 Upload an image to detect objects

-Find objects in your images
+Find and label objects in images

 Identify labels in an image with a score threshold

-Upload images to detect objects
+Upload images/videos to detect wildfires and smoke

-Detect objects in images
+Detect objects in an image

-Detect gestures in images and video
+Detect objects in images and return coordinates

 Transformers.js is a JavaScript library designed for object detection tasks.
 It allows developers to easily integrate object detection models into web applications, enabling the detection of objects within uploaded images.
 Built on top of the popular Transformers model architecture, Transformers.js provides a seamless way to leverage pre-trained models for image analysis.